10 types of candidate assessments to help you screen candidates effectively

 • Verification of prior work experience and performance.

-If you’re unsure of which background checks to use, consult with your legal or human resources department for a list of requirements that need to be met.
+If you’re unsure which background checks to use, consult your legal or human resources department for a list of requirements.

 Lastly, many companies and countries have strict eligibility and legal requirements that need to be met before a job offer can be sent to an applicant.
 Make sure that you’re aware of these policies, and inform your candidates of these requirements early in the application process.